vjoel/fsdb/README.markdown

 # What is FSDB?

 FSDB is a file system data base.
 FSDB provides a thread-safe, process-safe Database class which uses the native file system as its back end and allows multiple file formats and serialization methods.
 Users access objects in terms of their paths relative to the base directory of the database.
-It's very light weight (the state of a Database is essentially just a path string, and code size is very small, under 1K lines, all ruby).
+It's very light weight (the per-process state of a Database, excluding cached data, is essentially just a path string, and code size is very small, under 1K lines, all ruby).

-FSDB stores bundles of ruby objects at nodes in the file system.
-Each bundle is saved and restored as a whole, so internal references persist as usual.
-These bundles are the atoms of transactions.
-References between bundles are handled through path strings.
-The format of each bundle on disk can vary; format classes for plain text strings, marshalled data, and yaml data are included, but FSDB can easily be extended to recognize other formats, both binary and text.
+FSDB stores data at nodes in the file system.
+The format can vary depending on type.
+For example, the default file type can be read into your program as a string, but files with the .obj suffix could be read using marshal, and files with the .yaml suffix as yaml.
+FSDB can easily be extended to recognize other formats, both binary and text.
 FSDB treats directories as collections and provides directory iterator methods.
+Files are the atoms of transactions: each file is saved and restored as a whole.
+References between objects stored in different files can be persisted as path strings.

 FSDB has been tested on a variety of platforms and ruby versions, and is not known to have any problems.
 (On WindowsME/98/95, multiple processes can access a database unsafely, because flock() is not available on the platform.)
 See the Testing section for details.